danwalterlink/vault/dnd.brew.mechanics.md

 resource changes and allocations add dice
-(also, resource expenditure can be indicated by dice size)
+(also, resource expenditure can be indicated by dice size) whenever you use dice, you can either:
+- roll
+- take average
+-> averaged dice don't count as rolled!

+- resource generation is tied to danger/adrenaline levels, which are in turn tied to world morphisms.
 \-> generation of feature usage makes dice smaller (until size breakpoint) [mystical] alternate casting cost of differing type

 ### heroic inspiration
-you can only ever have 1 heroic inspiration, and gain it by:
+#dice.color translucent/white
+heroic inspiration is represented with dice of half your proficiency mod. you cannot have more heroic inspiration dice than half your proficiency mod.
-- at least two dice rolls would have resulted in successes on contested d20 tests with disadvantage or worse, or if additonally one of those hits resulted in a critical hit for rolls made with advantage or better.
+- at least two non-heroic dice rolls would have resulted in successes on contested d20 tests with disadvantage or worse, or if additonally one of those hits resulted in a critical hit for rolls made with advantage or better.
-- rare demonstrations of cunning and character, occasionally. you can spend heroic inspiration to:
+- rare demonstrations of cunning and character, occasionally.

+you can spend heroic inspiration to:
-- replace costs paid in dice.
+- replace/add costs paid in dice.
 Your heroic inspiration dice is the same size as the cost it replaced, or your proficiency dice in size, whichever results in lesser effects.
-- roll an additional dice for a d20 test, pick one to discard.
+- roll an additional dice for a d20 test.

 ### proficiency
 dice size average equals your proficiency modifier.